-The Tennessee College of Applied Technology - McMinnville has partnered with a variety of companies to establish testing and training solutions that utilize state-of-the-art, web-based curriculum and assessments.
+The Tennessee College of Applied Technology has partnered with a variety of companies to establish testing and training solutions that utilize state-of-the-art, web-based curriculum and assessments.

-Testing opportunities available at the TCAT McMinnville may include, but are not limited to the following:
+Testing opportunities available at the Tennessee College of Applied Technology may include, but are not limited to the following:

 - HESI (Nursing & Dental Entrance Exam)

 - IC3 Certification (Certiport)

 - Medical Billing and Coding Certification Exams (NHA/ATI)

 - MOS Microsoft Office Specialist (Certiport)

 - NIMS (National Institute for Metalworking Skills)

-- PearsonVue

 - QuickBooks (Certiport)

 - NOCTI

-- ParaPro
+- ESCO 608

-PROGRAMS AT A GLANCE

-Final Award
+Programs at A Glance

+For a full listing of programs, information about graduation rates, placement rates, and other important information.

+View the Current Program Listing (/programs)

-Program Hours Type
+Preparatory Program Catalog

-Automotive Technology 2,160 Diploma

-Computer Information Technology 2,160 Diploma

-Cosmetology 1,500 Certificate

-Culinary Arts 1,296 Diploma

-Industrial Electricity 1,728 Diploma

-Industrial Maintenance 1,728 Diploma

-Machine Tool Technology 1,728 Diploma

-Practical Nursing 1,296 Diploma

-Welding Technology 1,296 Diploma

-PREPARATORY PR OGRAM CATALOG

-Compus Tuoining

 Campus Training

-Training at Tennessee College of Applied Technology McMinnville allows the student to have the ability to network, make professional contacts, and communicate with classmates, instructors, and faculty and staff.
+Training at Tennessee College of Applied Technology allows the student to have the ability to network, make professional contacts, and communicate with classmates, instructors, and faculty and staff.

-The educational programs offered at TCAT McMinnville are competency based and most are open entry/exit.
+The educational programs offered at the Tennessee College of Applied Technology are competency-based and most are open entry/exit.
 Instruction is individualized, and learning is self-paced.

-Program offerings are listed alphabetically, with a brief de award levels.
-For more information about our graduation program, and other important information, please visit ou rates, the median debt of students who completed the
+Program offerings are listed alphabetically, with a brief description of program content, training schedule and award levels.
+For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website.

+^{}Please contact your campus staff for what is available at your campus.

 Advisory Committees

-Advisory Committees serve as a liaison between the school program offered by the institution has an advisory commit methods, and technology are made after considering the a committee members. ttee.
-Decisions on curriculum, equipment, instructional
+Advisory Committees serve as a liaison between the school, business, and industry.
+Each full-time preparatory program offered by the institution has an advisory committee.
+Decisions on curriculum, equipment, instructional methods, and technology are made after considering the advice and recommendations made by advisory committee members.

 General Advisory Committee

-Tennessee College of Applied Technology - McMinnville un campus as a whole and is comprised of representatives from
+Tennessee College of Applied Technology utilizes a General Advisory Committee to advise the campus as a whole and is comprised of representatives from the following:

-Don Alexander Theresa Balentine

-Chric Roll

-$For information about graduation\ rates, placement\ rates\ and\ other\ important\ information, please\ visit\ our\ website\ at\ \underline{www.tcatmcminnville.edu/programs}$

-Rodney Boyd

-Gary Cordell Leann Cordell John Dillinger Leigh Holland
+Chamber/ Business Member Community Member County Mayor

+K-12 Member Public Member